Skip to main content

 Do deviated septums cause sinus infections?

-The most common cause of upper respiratory tract infections are viruses, such as those that cause the common cold; whereas, sinus infections are typically caused by bacteria.
+The most common cause of upper respiratory tract infections are viruses, such as those that cause the common cold, whereas bacteria typically cause sinus infections.
 If you have a deviated septum, you may be more susceptible to nasal blockage, which could lead to developing nasal polyps.
 These are painless, noncancerous growths on the lining of your nasal passages or sinuses that make you more vulnerable to sinus infections in the future.

 Do deviated septums cause headaches?

-A deviated septum not only can cause a blocked nose, but also it can cause headaches.
+A deviated septum can cause a headache in addition to a blocked nose.
 This may occur when the septum contacts sensitive nasal tissue and causes pain along the sensory nerve leading to your brain.

 Can medications help a deviated septum?

 Often, the first treatment options for a deviated septum focus on managing symptoms with medication.
 You may be prescribed decongestants or nasal steroid sprays.
 These medications can reduce nasal tissue swelling to help with drainage and keep the airways on both sides of your nose open.
-It's important to follow the directions carefully, as these medications can cause dependency, side effects or worse symptoms after you stop using them.
+It's important to follow the directions carefully, decongestants can cause dependency, side effects or worsen symptoms after you stop using them.
+Nasal steroid sprays can cause blood-tinged nasal mucus, which can be managed by applying petroleum jelly in the nostril before spraying.

-If you suffer from seasonal allergies, your provider may prescribe antihistamines that can prevent or lessen allergy symptoms, and help with drainage.
+If you have seasonal allergies, your health care team may prescribe antihistamines that can prevent or lessen allergy symptoms, and help with drainage.

 Can a nose job fix a deviated septum?

-You may read about celebrities saying the reasons they had nose jobs, also called rhinoplasty surgery, were to correct a breathing problem.
-While this may be partially true, a rhinoplasty alone does not correct a deviated septum.
+You may read about celebrities saying the reason they had a nose job, also called rhinoplasty surgery, was to correct a breathing problem.
+While this may be partially true, rhinoplasty alone does not correct a deviated septum.

 If you are interested in reshaping your nose, a rhinoplasty can be performed at the same time as a septoplasty.
-This surgical procedure modifies the bone and cartilage of your nose to change its size or shape, or both.
+This surgical procedure modifies the bone and cartilage of your nose to change its size, shape or both.

 Do deviated septums worsen with age?